-- 2.3.3 Nomination of directors shall be conducted by the Nomination Committee/ Corporate Governance (CG) Committee prior to a stockholders' meeting. - 2.3.4 All nominations, inclusive of each nominee's acceptance, shall be submitted in writing thru the Corporate Secretary to the CG Committee by any stockholder of record.
-A stockholder of record, including a minority stockholder, entitled to notice of, and to vote at, the regular or special meeting of the stockholders for the election of directors shall be qualified to be nominated for election as a director. - 2.3.5 The CG Committee may engage the services of professional search firms or other reputable external sources when searching for candidates for election to the Board of Directors. - 2.3.6 The name of the person or group of persons who recommended the nomination of the Independent Director(s) shall be identified in such report including any relationship with the nominee. - 2.3.7 The CG Committee meets, pre-screens and evaluates the qualifications of all persons nominated for election to the Board of Directors from the pool of candidates submitted by the nominating stockholders.
+- 2.3.3 Nomination of directors shall be conducted by the Nomination Committee/ Corporate Governance (CG) Committee prior to a stockholders' meeting. - 2.3.4 All nominations, inclusive of each nominee's acceptance, shall be submitted in writing thru the Corporate Secretary to the CG Committee by any stockholder of record at least 60 business days prior to the date of the regular annual meeting.
+This will allow the CG Committee to assess and evaluate the qualifications of the nominees.
+A stockholder of record, including a minority stockholder, entitled to notice of, and to vote at, the regular or special meeting of the stockholders for the election of directors shall be qualified to be nominated for election as a director. - 2.3.5 The CG Committee may engage the services of professional search firms or other reputable external sources when searching for candidates for election to the Board. - 2.3.6 The name of the person or group of persons who recommended the nomination of the Independent Director(s) shall be identified in such report including any relationship with the nominee. - 2.3.7 The CG Committee meets, pre-screens and evaluates the qualifications of all persons nominated for election to the Board from the pool of candidates submitted by the nominating stockholders.
 The CG Committee will then prepare the Final List of Candidates after considering the qualifications and disqualifications set forth in the Amended By-Laws of the Corporation.
-The same shall contain all the information about all the nominees for election as members of the Board of Directors, which list shall be made available to the SEC and to all stockholders through the filing and distribution of the Information Statement or Proxy Statement, or in such other reports as the Corporation will be required to submit to the SEC. - 2.3.8 Only nominees qualified by the CG Committee and whose names appear on the Final List of Candidates shall be eligible for election either as Independent Directors or as Regular Directors.
+The same shall contain all the information about all the nominees for election as members of the Board, which list shall be made available to the SEC and to all stockholders through the filing and distribution of the Information Statement or Proxy Statement, or in such other reports as the Corporation will be required to submit to the SEC. - 2.3.8 Only nominees qualified by the CG Committee and whose names appear on the Final List of Candidates shall be eligible for election either as Independent Directors or as Regular Directors.
 No other nominations for election as director shall be entertained after the Final List of Candidates has been prepared and finalized.
 No further nominations for election as director shall be entertained or allowed on the floor during the annual stockholders' meeting. - 2.3.9 Based on the Final List of Candidates, directors are elected by shareholders individually.
 The vote required for the election of directors is majority of the outstanding capital stock.
 The election of Directors shall be by ballot and each stockholder entitled to vote may cast the vote to which the number of shares he owns entitles him, for as many persons as there are to be elected as Directors, or he may cumulate or give to one candidate as many votes as the number of directors to be elected multiplied by the number of his shares shall equal, or he may distribute them on the same principle among as many candidates as he may see fit, provided that the whole number of votes cast by him shall not exceed the number of shares owned by him multiplied by the whole number of Directors to be elected. - 2.3.10 To preserve the integrity of the election process, the Corporation may employ the services of a third party to validate the voting results.